EvaBroberg/Flora-and-Fauna-memory-game/README.md

 <h2>Features</h2>

 Game environment is fully responsive allowing user to play on any devices, desktop version fits all the visual information on the screen without scrolling allowing user to see and engage with all the game features.
-For mobile view 1st level cards are displayed in pairs rather than in threes in attempt to keep card size larger and avoid unecessary white space at the bottom of the screen, as the number of cards increases one card is added to a row in order to keep row count the same there fore same amount of scrolling which allows user to see all the cards and timer at the same time.
+For mobile view 1st level cards are displayed in pairs rather than in threes in attempt to keep card size larger and avoid unecessary white space at the bottom of the screen, as the number of cards increases cards get smaller attemting to allow as many rows as needed to try ank keep all the cards visable without scrolling.

 i- icon for game instructions and speaker icon is added to the Log in page allowing user to familiarise with a game and decided whether they want sound effects or not before game starts.